neel216/ardensi-backend/README.md

 - Use `make run` while in virtual environment to start backend locally

 To deploy:
-- Use `make deploy` while in virtual environment to build and push service to gcloud server
+- Use `make deploy` to build and push service to gcloud server

 ## Deployment
 Use `make deploy` to push build to gcloud server, or: